Best Satellite Internet Service Providers in the USA 2024

 Viasat is now planning to change the game again by using high-capacity satellites that will provide high-speed internet service all across the nation.
 They also claim that they’ll be able to offer internet service to the rest of the world.
 If they can stand true to their claims, they’ll become the one and only provider in the world capable of offering high-speed internet service.
 Especially until Starlink is completely operational.
 Their high-capacity satellites will allow Viasat to compete with Starlink in the long run.

-If you’re looking forward to buying a Viasat internet plan, you should know that they cost twice what you’ll pay for a DSL or cable plan.
+If you’re looking forward to buying a Viasat internet plan, you should know that it costs twice what you’ll pay for a DSL or cable plan.
 Plus, the satellite’s signal strength to your home will decide whether or not you’ll get a full 100 MBPS.

 Viasat labels four of its plans as “unlimited”, make sure to not get fooled by the labels.
 Even if you have an unlimited plan, you will need to keep track of your data usage.
 When you consume a certain amount of data, your speed will be reduced to prioritize other users.
 While you won’t have to pay any overage charges, you will have to sit through annoyingly slow internet speeds.